zgetdump - Copy and convert kernel dumps

 ftp> binary

-3. To send the dump file to the host issue a command of the following form:
+3. To send the dump file to the FTP host issue:

 Using zgetdump to copy a multi-volume dump